-If you are looking to install a pool, or are just dipping your toe in with some preliminary research, here are some factors you may want to consider before taking the financial plunge.
+If you are looking to install a pool, or are just dipping your toe in with some preliminary research, there’s plenty to plan for.
+With a wide variety of swimming pools to choose from, there can be choices for the most budget-conscious through to price-is-no-problem home owners.
+Here’s what you may want to consider before taking the financial plunge.

 How much does a pool cost?

-Having a good idea of the type of pool you want before approaching installers for quotes could help ensure that you get as accurate an estimate as possible, particularly if you have a set upper budget in mind.
+Having a good idea of the type of pool you want before approaching installers for quotes could help you get an accurate cost estimate, which is important if you’re on a strict budget.

 Will your pool be in-ground or above-ground?